-This story appears in HIGHTech, A Magazine by Highsnobiety.
-Our new issue, presented by Samsung, includes exclusive pages of interviews, shoots, merch, gadgets, technical gear and more.
-Order a copy here.
+The original story also appeared in HIGHTech, a Magazine by Highsnobiety.
+The issue, presented by Samsung, includes exclusive pages of interviews, shoots, merch, gadgets, technical gear and more.
+Get your copy here.

 Montero Lamar Hill came into the world on April 9, 1999, the last child of six siblings.
 Based on what he was told about his birth, he’s been making people laugh from the moment he arrived to make his formal debut to society — his mother was feeling painfully nauseated and when she was finished puking, she didn’t even realize he was there on the bed crying.
 “I just came out,” he chuckles.
 “And then my dad was like, ‘Do you hear that?’
 [My mom] was like, ‘I don't hear anything, I feel great.’”